hareku/s3deploy/README.md

 ## Description
 A simple tool to safely deploy to Amazon S3.
-Deploying three versions at the same time allows your application to safely deploy.

-I developed this tool as it became necessary for some Nuxt.js projects I am deploying.
+This tool manages three versions of your application.

 ## How to deploy
 S3 has 3 versions objects.